urveeshdadhich/C-Unit-Test-Generator/README.md

 - [Ollama](https://ollama.com/) for making LLM deployment simple
 - [Meta](https://ai.meta.com/) for the LLaMA models
 - [Google Test](https://github.com/google/googletest) for the testing framework

-## 📞 Support

-If you encounter any issues or have questions:

-1. Check the troubleshooting section above
-2. Review the log files in the build directory
-3. Ensure all prerequisites are installed correctly
-4. Verify that Ollama and LLaMA 3.1 are working properly

-## 🎓 Academic Use

-This project was created for educational purposes to demonstrate:
-- LLM integration in software development workflows
-- Automated test generation techniques
-- CI/CD pipeline automation
-- Modern C++ testing practices

-Perfect for computer science students learning about:
-- Software testing methodologies
-- AI-assisted development
-- Build automation
-- Code coverage analysis

 ---

 **Happy Testing!** 🧪✨
-# C-Unit-Test-Generator
-# C-Unit-Test-Generator
-# C-Unit-Test-Generator